 A guidance for parents about the Early Years Foundation Stage: ‘What to Expect, When?’ clearly sets out the curriculum and the ages and stages of development from 0 – 5 years.
 It also contains useful tips and activity ideas for you to do with your child.

 We celebrate many festivals and celebrations, recognising the multi-cultural and cosmopolitan feel of the nursery.
 We also support charitable events throughout the year, teaching the children the importance of caring for one another in our community and in the wider world.

-All the children enjoy extra-curricular activities provided by specialist staff including music and movement with Alison, art with Eliseo and gardening with Rachel.
+The children take part in extra-curricular activities provided by specialist staff.
+All the children enjoy weekly music and movement sessions with Alison, our early years music teacher.
 The children also enjoy weekly cooking sessions following our healthy ‘Eat Better, Start Better’ programme.

-In addition the older children enjoy weekly French sessions with Jumping Beans, Forest School with our qualified Forest School teachers, Laura and Amrik, Football with Little Soccer Stars and swimming in the small learning pool at Britannia Leisure Centre – with a ratio of one adult to two children.
+In addition, the older children enjoy weekly French sessions with Jumping Beans; Forest School with our qualified Forest School teacher, Amrik; football with Little Soccer Stars and swimming in the small learning pool at Britannia Leisure Centre – with a ratio of one adult to two children.